What are shin splints?

 How do I treat anterior shin splints?

-Shin splints describes two distinctly different lower extremity problems; anterior shin splints and posterior shin splints.
+Shin splints describe two distinctly different lower extremity problems; anterior shin splints and posterior shin splints.
 In this post, let's focus on anterior shin splints.
 I'll follow with a second post on posterior shin splints.

 Anterior shin splints are the most common form of shin splints.
 Pain is specific to the middle to distal 1/3 of the lower leg and found on the anterior, medial aspect of the tibia (shin bone).
 This location on the shin corresponds to the origin of the tibialis anterior muscle.
 The origin of a muscle is where the muscle begins (proximally).
 This is different than the insertion of the muscle.
 The insertion is where the muscle (or tendon attached to the muscle) inserts or ends.

-The tibialis anterior muscle can easily been seen in your own legs.
+The tibialis anterior muscle can easily be seen in your own legs.
 To visualize the tibialis anterior muscle, sit with your shoe and socks off.
 Turn your feet slightly until the soles face each other and pull your toes towards your shin.
 The muscle that pops up on the anterior medial ankle is the tibialis anterior muscle.

 - Compartment syndrome